abhishinde24/siteforTheGraph/README.md

-# siteforTheGraph
+# siteforTheGraphe
-this is tempory site created for submission at The Graph
+this is tempory site created for submission at The Graphe